gilzamir/maze_world/README.md

 Results on the progress of agent learning will be shown on the screen.
 Soon, I'll use tensorboard to keep up with the progress of the training.

+Agents
+--

+There are some agents avalaible in the maze_world repository.
+Agents code are in 'agents' directory.
+Directory names that begin with the word 'test' are simple examples of code for interaction with the environment.
+Others directory names are useful agents.
+Some of these agents have been implemented by me.
+The complete list of agents is:

+- dqn_with_behavior_model: experimental setup basead in Deep Q Network (DQN), behavior model and artificial vision.
+- dqn_with_proprioception: experimental setup based in DQN, artificial vision and  extra sensorial input (the touch with fruits or portions).
+- simple_dqn: simple DQN agent with artificial vision.
+- ocd-a3c: a3c based agent.
+This agent is based in repository of Matthew Rahtz.
+Complete code and description is hosted [here](https://github.com/mrahtz/ocd-a3c).

+DQN based agents use DQN algorith with balanced replay memory.
+The replay memory has a maximum capacity 60 thousand samples.
+The memory is divided into three groups: positive memory, negative memory and neutral memory.
+Negative memory store samples with reward value equals to minus one (-1).
+Postive memory store samples with reward value equals to one (+1).
+Neutral memory store samples with reward value equals to zero.
+The memory maxium lenght for each type of memory is 20,000 samples.
+The command to run experiments with DQN based agents is:

+        python learning

+The command to run experiments with agent OCD-A3C is:

+        python3 train.py --n_workers <no. of workers>  MazeWorld-v0

+where <no. of workers> is a number of independent threads of training.
+For example, the command

+        python3 train.py --n_workers 16  MazeWorld-v0

+initialize sexteen training threads simultaneously.

 Note
 -
 This environment is under development, soon I will post more information about experiments and results obtained with the development of this environment.